Code of Conduct

 If you are being harassed, notice that someone else is being harassed, or have any other concerns, please contact Leonardo Uieda immediately.

-For official concerns or if Leonardo is the cause of your concern, please contact the Student Experience Team and read the University of Liverpool guidelines on bullying and harassment.
+For official concerns or if Leonardo is the cause of your concern, please contact Ouvidoria IAG-USP or the central Ouvidoria USP.